Conservation

 Cheakamus Centre, Fisheries and Oceans Canada (DFO) and various partners such as Bridge Coastal Restoration (BC Hydro), Squamish Watershed Society and Squamish Nation have been working together since 1981 to restore historic salmon habitat throughout the property.
 These projects are part of a large, multi-phased initiative to restore the side channel habitats of the Cheakamus River which provide secure refuges for salmon from the winter floods common on the Cheakamus River.
 These restored habitats support thousands of spawning chum, coho, pink, chinook, steelhead and sockeye salmon each season.
 This biologically rich portion of the watershed called "Paradise Valley" provides critically important habitat for overwintering populations of bald eagles which depend on the salmon for a food supply.
 As a result of these successful partnerships, Cheakamus Centre now has the most restored side-channels in the Squamish Watershed.

-The bird display at our Annual Open House on May 1st was a busy voting station as visitors were challenged to elect Cheakamus Centre's Bird of the Year 2022.
-It was a close race for all the four selected species: common raven, bald eagle, golden-crowned kinglet, and red-breasted sapsucker.
-At the end of the day, with 155 votes cast, sp’ákw’us, the bald eagle managed to squeak ahead and claim the crown for 2022!
+The bird booth at our 2024 Open House was a busy voting station as visitors were challenged to elect the Cheakamus Centre's Bird of the Year.
+It was a close race for all the four selected species: Pacific wren, pileated woodpecker, yellow-rumped warbler, and great blue heron.
+At the end of the day, with 114 votes cast, the yellow-rumped warbler managed to squeak ahead and claim its tiny Bird of the Year crown!

-*Thank you to Brooksbank Teacher Mark Thomson for sharing this story.
-Bald eagle images courtesy of Alan D. Wilson.
+*Thank you to Brooksbank Teacher Mark Thomson for sharing this story and image.

 Dave Marshall Salmon Reserve